How to Sign Up for Veterans Benefits: Quick and Easy Steps

 What’s the first step to getting my VA benefits?

-The first step is to apply for VA benefits.
+First things first: apply for VA benefits.

-Vets can do this online, by mail, or in person at a VA office.
+You can do this online, by mail, or in person at a VA office.

 Am I eligible for VA benefits based on my service?